SegiH/WatchList/INSTALL.md

 # Installation
 1. Download the latest release from the releases and extract the zip
 1. Edit config\default.json and fill in the secret.
 It needs to be a long, secure password that will be used to encrypt your database.
 If you lose this secret, there is no way to recover it and you will not be able to use your WatchList database.
+1. Optionally, see "Searching IMDB" to enable searching IMDB or "Recommendations" to get movie & TV show recommendations.
-1. Run `node server.js` to start the server
+1. Run `node server.js` to start the server.
-1. See "Setup up user account for first time user" below.
+1. See "Setup up admin user account" below.

 # Build from source
 1. Check out the source from Github and go to the root directory of the project.